 Why do people take CBD?

-In the years that I’ve practiced in the field of Cannabinoid Medicine, my patients have reported CBD to be effective for, among other conditions,
+In the years that Dr. Patel has practiced in the field of Cannabinoid Medicine, her patients have reported CBD to be effective for (but not limited to):

 How is Hemp different from Marijuana?